 VPN is present in Windows 10, so you can use a built-in option.
 If you travel a lot or have to use public networks, VPN is a credible assistive security tool.
 What is more, VPNs prevent hackers from accessing your data even if some of the information was intercepted.
 As a result, you have seized the moment and change your passwords or remove your payment credentials from the site you worked on.
 At present, every Internet browser offers its VPN and malicious advertising block, but you may integrate 360-antivirus protection with them.

-Therefore, it will not be easy to protect your Windows in 2021.
+Therefore, it will not be easy to protect your Windows nowadays.
 Though Windows Defender and internal security features are reliable, they have lost most of their fanbase in recent times.
 Accordingly, going with certain additional software is a smart choice.
 If free versions of main antiviruses are insufficient, consider the option of the full license.
 Overall, this is the best possible opportunity to build a full 360 safe working environment for all your operations online.

 Additionally, consider VPN for encrypting your traffic and confuse cybercriminals that hunt your data.
 While Windows 10 is stable and works like clockwork, it still needs some additional features that credible antivirus can provide.
 The combination of updates and antivirus saves you most of the trouble caused by malware today.